 Faye B. Tso

 Faye B. Tso was a practicing herbalist, healer, and potter.
-Her pots were often used by family members in ceremonies due to the spiritual link between fire, air, and earth within ceramics.
-Born in Coal Mine Mesa, Arizona, Tso and other members of the Navajo nation were relocated to Tuba City, Arizona in the mid-1970s due to a manufactured land dispute between the Hopi and Navajo peoples on the part of energy corporations who desired access to the natural resources on the land.
-Tso continued to return to Coal Mine Mesa to dig her clay and gather pinon, a type of pine that was critical source of pitch resin used to coat and seal her pottery.
+Her pots were often used by family members in ceremonial activities due to the spiritual link they perceived between fire, air, and earth in ceramics production.
+Born in Coal Mine Mesa, Arizona, Tso and other members of the Navajo nation were relocated to Tuba City, Arizona, in the mid-1970s—the result of a manufactured land dispute between the Hopi and Navajo peoples on the part of energy corporations, who desired access to the natural resources of the land.
+Tso continued to return to Coal Mine Mesa to dig her clay and gather piñon, a type of pine that was critical source of pitch resin used to coat and seal her pottery.